ethereum/remix-workshops/debuggingContract_deployAndStorage/6_checkCodecopy/step.md

 `1: 0x0000000000000000000000000000000000000000000000000000000000000053`
 `2: 0x0000000000000000000000000000000000000000000000000000000000000035`

-`CODECOPY` will consume these two item.
+`CODECOPY` will consume these two items.
 `0` is the offset where the code should be copied to the memory.
 In that example, the code is copied to the beginning of the memory
 `1` is the offset in calldata where to copy from
 `2` number of bytes to copy